 Floating Floor Considerations

 First, what is a floating floor?
 These floors are not glued or nailed to the subfloor and sit on top of an underlayment.
 Most use an interlocking system to connect each plank or tile.
-Floating floor styles are available in various flooring materials, including laminates, luxury vinyl plank, engineered hardwood, bamboo, and cork.
+Floating floor styles are available in various flooring materials, including:

 Whatever you do, do not install cabinets on top of floating floors!
 It restricts the minor movement this flooring requires to adapt to changing temperatures and humidity.
-In the long term, the flooring will buckle or separate.
+Without room to move, floating floors may buckle, separate, or lift over time.

 Should You Install Tile Before or After Cabinets?